Trump rips McCain at political rally

 But Trump steered clear of the biggest cultural controversy of the day, ignoring ABC's decision to cancel the television show "Roseanne" because star Roseanne Barr wrote on Twitter Monday if "muslim brotherhood & planet of the apes had a baby” it would be Valerie Jarrett.

-Trump was in town to raise money and campaign for Marsha Blackburn, a congresswoman who is the GOP's candidate for the Senate seat being left open by retiring Sen. Bob Corker, R-Tenn.
+Trump was in town to raise money and campaign for Rep. Marsha Blackburn, who is the GOP's candidate for the Senate seat being vacated by retiring Sen. Bob Corker, R-Tenn.
 When Trump mentioned Corker's presence, the crowd booed lustily.
 But Blackburn seemed to be on good footing with the Trump backers at the rally.

 They cheered when Trump praised her — "a great woman," he said — and when he let her take the microphone briefly.